 Ask yourself how can I feel gratitude for this experience?
 Perhaps you are grateful, that you didn’t invest more time, with a person whose character is questionable.

-Learn from this experience
+Learn from your ghosting experience

 What has it taught you?
 Reflect on what you can do differently in the next encounter or relationship.
 Has your awareness increased?